John Amis: Life and career

-Born in Dulwich, London to a banking family, and a cousin of the novelist Kingsley Amis, Amis was educated at Dulwich College, where he began a lifelong friendship with his contemporary, Donald Swann.
+John Amis was born in Dulwich, London, son of James Amis, whose elder brother, William, was father of the novelist Kingsley Amis.
+James Amis, wealthier than his brother, "held a post in the merchant bank of Seligmann Brothers in Austin Friars", earning "a respectable £800 a year"; the family's house at West Norwood was "a semi-detached, red-brick affair with... a little lawn at the back with vegetables and a loganberry bush at the bottom"; despite the perceptible difference between the Amis brothers' fortunes, John Amis recalled no "feeling of social difference between Norbury (where Kingsley Amis was raised) and West Norwood.
+We both lived in dreary houses in dreary streets."
+Amis was educated- "fully paid for"- at Dulwich College (having also attended its preparatory school), where he began a lifelong friendship with his contemporary, Donald Swann.
 A serious bout of mastoiditis as a child left him deaf in his left ear.
 He began his career working in a bank for five and a half weeks before leaving to earn a living in music.
 Amis had a number of roles, including gramophone record salesman, and orchestra manager (at one point turning pages for Dame Myra Hess during the wartime concerts at the National Gallery.), before becoming a music critic, initially with The Scotsman in 1946.
 He was for several years manager for Sir Thomas Beecham, and also worked for the London Philharmonic Orchestra.

 In 1948, William Glock invited Amis to run a summer school for musicians at Bryanston School, Dorset.
 The summer school moved to Dartington in 1953.
 Amis remained administrative director until 1981, during which time he brought to the school a long line of international musicians, amongst them Paul Hindemith, Igor Stravinsky, and Sir Michael Tippett.